Pride of Anglia: League position

-Another commonly employed measure for "Pride of Anglia", and one that encompasses all of the East Anglian teams, is the side finishing as the highest-placed East Anglian team in the English football league system.
+Another commonly employed measure for "Pride of Anglia", and one that encompasses all of the East Anglian teams, is the team finishing as the highest-placed East Anglian team in the English football league system.

-In the 2023–24 season, Ipswich finished in the highest league position of all East Anglian clubs for the first time in some years. and will by default be the best in Anglia on league position until at least the end of the 2024-2025 season for being the only club from the region in the highest tier of English football.
-Ipswich Town defeated Norwich City in their most recent encounter in the 2025-2026 season, meaning they can now lay full claim to the Pride of Anglia title after a 15 year win hiatus.
+In the 2023–24 season, Ipswich finished in the highest league position of all East Anglian clubs for the first time in some years. and will by default be the best in Anglia on league position until at least the end of the 2024–2025 season for being the only club from the region in the highest tier of English football.
+Ipswich Town defeated Norwich City in their most recent encounter in the 2025–2026 season, meaning they can now lay full claim to the Pride of Anglia title after a 15 year win hiatus.